 Skip to Content

-Animals in Mississippi
+Animals and Wildlife in Mississippi

 This southern state is home to the north of 84 types of reptiles and 426 or more types of birds.
 Also, more than 120 types of fish live in the Mississippi River.